-They eye color can depend on the coat color, so a white and bicolor Scottish cat can have either blue eyes or odd eyes ( Two different color eyes)
+The eye color can depend on the coat color, so a white and bicolor Scottish cat can have either blue eyes or odd eyes ( Two different color eyes)

-The ears can vary from a single point fold bent forward about half way up the ear, to a double fold, which is a bit tighter and finally a triple fold which lays tight to the Scottish folds rounded head.
+The ears can vary from a single point fold bent forward about halfway up the ear, to a double fold, which is a bit tighter and finally a triple fold which lays tight to the Scottish folds rounded head.
 The triple point fold is commonly found more in show cats.

 Long hair Scottish folds are known as Highland folds.

-Scottish cat size
+Scottish Fold size

 The Scottish fold can weigh in at around – 13 lbs with females weighing in at around 6 – 9 lbs.

-Scottish folds are a medium sized cat.
+Scottish folds are a medium-sized cat.

-Scottish fold Cat Personality and characteristics
+Scottish Fold Cat Personality and Characteristics

 The Scottish cat is also known for its super affectionate attitude and generally mellow demeanor.
-Your cat will likely be found in almost yoga like positions around the home standing on his hind legs or even spread out across the floor in a zen like state.
+Your cat will likely be found in almost yoga-like positions around the home standing on his hind legs or even spread out across the floor in a zen-like state.

 The Scottish fold breed is a very affectionate cat and will be happy to follow you around from room to room to see what you’re up to and how he can get involved.
 He isn’t overly needy and will keep himself entertained when needed.